 Shalf’s energy and dedication to HPC are helping to actively shape the future of HPC, and that’s what makes him this month’s HPC Rock Star.

-This month’s HPC Rock Star is Marc Snir.
+HPC Rock Star is Marc Snir.
 During his time at IBM, Snir contributed to one of the most successful bespoke HPC architectures of the past decade, the IBM Blue Gene.
 He was also a major participant in the effort to create the most successful parallel programming interface ever: MPI.
-In fact Bill Gropp, another key person in that effort, credits Snir with helping to make it all happen, “The MPI standard was the product of many good people, but without Marc, I don’t think we would have succeeded.”
+In fact Bill Gropp, another key person in that effort, credits Snir with helping to make it all happen.

 As part of the team that explored the Beowulf computing concept, Thomas Sterling has already revolutionized the high performance computing community once.
 But the author of six books and a raft of journal and conference publications isn’t ready to leave the hard work of change to someone else.
 His sights are set now on changing the way we use and build the supercomputers of today and the exascale monsters of tomorrow.